 BOB Revolution has huge extendable 2-panel canopy that covers baby’s face and torso.

 Baby Jogger City Mini GT has long 3-panel canopy that covers baby down to the waist.
 This stroller for snow will keep your baby dry and warm the whole time.

-5. Roomy seat / Option of adding footmuff
+5. Roomy Seat / Option Of Adding Footmuff

 Performance on snowy roads is not the only thing that you should consider when choosing a winter stroller.